 Nam Song River is the place where you come across the famous tubing with tourists sitting inside the large inner tubes floating down the river.
 The Tham Poukham Cave is well-known for “Blue Lagoon”, where you can enjoy a lazy day without disturbance.
 Or you can start a journey to discover Tham Norn – the biggest cave in Vang Vieng.

 Learn the local beliefs at Wat Sisaket

 In the morning, the throng of locals coming to the pagoda to offer prayers, present offerings to the monks, make merits, and practice other typical rituals has become a common image at Sisaket.
 Taking a walk around the shady interior with tropical fruit trees and watching the pilgrims come and go is the best way to relax after a day full of activities.

 Gain insight into Laos history at That Ing Hang Stupa

-Aside from the great stupa That Luang at Vientiane, That Ing Hang Stupa dated back from the 16th century and situated in Savannakhet.
-Savannakhet itself draws a big number of history lovers as the birthplace of famous former Laos’ leader, Kaysone Phomvihane.
-This historical place was once served as a French trading outpost.
+Aside from the great stupa That Luang at Vientiane, That Ing Hang Stupa dates back to the 16th century and is situated in Savannakhet.
+Savannakhet itself draws a large number of history lovers as the birthplace of famous former Laos leader, Kaysone Phomvihane.
+This historical place once served as a French trading outpost.
 Thus, you can easily spot French architectural influences on the buildings here.

-“The land of million elephants” has never failed to meet the expectations of travelers with its distinctive customs, countless exciting historical sites, bold imprints of Buddhist beliefs, and numerous appealing attractions.
+“The Land of Million Elephants” has never failed to meet the expectations of travelers with its distinctive customs, countless exciting historical sites, bold imprints of Buddhist beliefs, and numerous appealing attractions.
 Save this guide immediately and let’s kick off the brilliant year 2019 with a memorable journey to Laos.